-Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.
+Where there are places available but more applications than places, the published oversubscription criteria, as set out above in this 2021-2022 admissions policy, will be applied.

 If there are no places available, the child will be added to the waiting list (see above).
 You will be advised of the outcome of your application in writing, and you have the right of appeal to an independent appeal panel.